nikodemus/foolang/docs/design/011-metaobject-protocol.md

-XXX issues
+### XXX Issues
 - how to express type "this must be a protocol inheriting from x" (not an instance, but a protocol!)
 - how to express type "constant x"

-XXX compromises for printing
+### XXX Compromises (for printing, etc)
-- #class method in Any
+- #classOf method in Any (should be `class`, but parsing prevents right now)
 - #name method in Class and Interface

-XXX decisions
+### XXX Decisions
 - direct methods on classes and interfaces are instance methods on metaclasses
 - Class is an interface
 - Interface is a interface

+### XXX Missing
+- Layout and interface modifications via `Mirror#interfaces:`, and `Mirror#layout:`
+- MethodDictionaries should link to interfaces in order to maintain their signature requirements, and have a "valid" flag somewhere.
+- No way to ask "which procotols directly implement this one", or "which protocols does this one implement directly" (ie. asking about `is Foo`) since that information is lost by the time the metaclasses are constructed.
+  One option would be to just pass it in as metadata, and validate that the _set_ of interfaces passes in is valid, regardless of their order.

 # Metaobject Protocol